 Watching your own children being emotionally abused and manipulated by a narcissistic parent is heartbreaking and extremely draining.
-It an extremely difficult position to be in, constantly question yourself what’s the right or wrong thing to do, feeling like no one understands what you and the children are going through.
+It is a challenging position to be in, continuously questioning yourself what’s the right or wrong thing to do, feeling like no one understands what you and the children are going through.

 Here are some ways that will not ease the situation but might help you see it through.
 If safeguarding got too big and you had to go no contact, or they still see the narcissistic parent.

 - Honesty, give your children the great gift of honesty; it’s hard as most parents tell a white lie.
 “We have run out of chocolate.”
 When they are constantly asking for some, and you believe they’ve had enough for that day etc. You need to talk openly, age-appropriate, respectfully and honestly, listen to them, let them know their own reality.